William Yalden

-William Yalden (1740 – January 1824) was an English cricketer who played towards the end of the 18th century and is considered to be one of the earliest known players who were classed as a wicket-keeper-batsman.
-Yalden played mainly for Chertsey and Surrey sides, although he was also a regular, sometimes as captain, in England teams, (Note: Yalden played 17 of his 44 first-class matches for England sides.
-During the time he played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.
-He also played as a given man for Hampshire and Kent sides.) particularly in matches against Hampshire.
+William Yalden (1740 – January 1824) was an English cricketer who played in the second half of the 18th century.
+He is one of the earliest known players to be classed as a wicket-keeper-batsman.
+Yalden played mainly for Chertsey and Surrey, although he was also a regular, sometimes as captain, for England (i.e., the "rest" of England).
+He also played as a given man for Hampshire and Kent, particularly in matches against Hampshire.
 His career began in the 1760s and he is known to have played until 1785.